jegali/Cloudberry-Cluster/install-lamp.md

-# LAMP auf einem Raspberry installieren
+# install LAMP on a Raspberry